FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 The `BufferBuilder` allows us to construct our buffer, vertex by vertex.
 To add a vertex, we use the `buffer.addVertex(Matrix4f, float, float, float)` method.
 The `Matrix4f` parameter is the transformation matrix, which we'll discuss in more detail later.
 The three float parameters represent the (x, y, z) coordinates of the vertex position.

 This method returns a vertex builder, which we can use to specify additional information for the vertex.
 It's crucial to follow the order of our defined `VertexFormat` when adding this information.
-If we don't, OpenGL might not interpret our data correctly.
+If we don't, the backend might not interpret our data correctly.
 After we've finished building a vertex, just continue adding more vertices and data to the buffer until you're done.

 It's also worth understanding the concept of culling.
 Culling is the process of removing faces of a 3D shape that aren't visible from the viewer's perspective.
 If the vertices for a face are specified in the wrong order, the face might not render correctly due to culling.